bbc/accessibility-news-and-you/accessibility-and-testing-with-nvda.md

 ## Shortcut keys

-You will need to use the **NVDA modifier key ** in combination with other keys for some keyboard shortcuts.
+You will need to use the **NVDA modifier key** in combination with other keys for some keyboard shortcuts.
 The modifier key can be configured, if you are using a laptop it's most likey set to '**CAPS LOCK**'.

 0. **Move forwards through every page element**: 'Down arrow'
 1. **Move backwards through every page element**: 'Up arrow'
-2. Navigate by **forwards through headings**: 'H'
+2. Navigate **forwards through headings**: 'H'
-3. Navigate by **backwards through headings**: 'H + SHIFT'
+3. Navigate **backwards through headings**: 'H + SHIFT'
-4. Navigate by **forwards through heading levels**: '1 - 6'
+4. Navigate **forwards through heading levels**: '1 - 6'
-5. Navigate by **backwards through heading levels**: '1 - 6 + SHIFT'
+5. Navigate **backwards through heading levels**: '1 - 6 + SHIFT'
 6. Navigate **forwards through links**: 'TAB'
 7. Navigate **backwards through links**: 'TAB + SHIFT'
 8. To **activate a link/button**: 'Enter/Space bar'
 9. Navigate **forwards through landmarks**: 'D'
 10. Navigate **backwards through landmarks**: 'D + SHIFT'
-11. To **stop NVDA talking**: 'CTRL'
+11. **Stop NVDA talking**: 'CTRL'
 12. Toggle **Screen Layout** mode on/off: 'NVDA + V'

 For a full list of shortcut keys see [Deque](https://dequeuniversity.com/screenreaders/nvda-keyboard-shortcuts) and [Webaim](http://webaim.org/resources/shortcuts/nvda).

 ### Screen Layout mode

-The default mode for reading content in NVDA is the 'Screen Layout' mode.
-This mode reads content in a similar way to how it’s displayed on screen.
-Turning Screen Layout mode off (NVDA + V), displays content in a linear fashion - putting each link or control on its own line.
+The default mode for reading content with NVDA is the 'Screen Layout' mode.
+This mode reads content in a similar way to how content displayed on screen.
+Turning Screen Layout mode off (NVDA + V), displays content in a linear fashion - putting element on its own line.
 For example an inline list in Screen Layout mode could be read out all in one go, if Screen Layout mode is off, then each list item will be placed on it's own line and read individually.

 ## Test using other supported assistive technology